PVermeer/dexie-addon-suite-monorepo/packages/dexie-immutable-addon/README.md

 #### Addon
 Add immutable() to your Dexie database.
 See below examples and https://dexie.org for more info.

-This addon just overwrites the save methods of Dexie.js and uses the Lodash cloneDeep method before saving records to IndexedDb.
+This addon just overwrites the save methods of Dexie.js and uses the `lodash` cloneDeep method before saving records to IndexedDb.
 This prevents the original input object to be modified by Dexie.

 For example: an `++id` in your Table schema and using `add()` mutates the input object to `{ id: <some number>, ...originalObject }`, while `bulkAdd()` does not mutate the input objects.
 In combination with other addons, that mutate input (e.g.: encryption), this could lead to some weird and unexpected behavior.

 ### Create Dexie database
-#### ES6
+#### ESM
 ```js
 import Dexie from 'dexie';
 import { immutable } from '@pvermeer/dexie-immutable-addon';